thisiscap/Notes/README.md

 # Notes
-Repo for notes and lists
+Repo for various notes and lists